ckunte/m-one/inc/reac.typ

   M_"z1",  M_"z2",  M_"z3",  M_"z4",  M_"z5",  M_"z6", dots.v, M_z;
 ) $

-Back to the spreadsheet, I noticed that we had actually generated a multiple pivot-eliminate routines through iterations, until all coefficients (except the principal diagonal) were [decomposed][d], and coefficients in the principal diagonal contained 1 each --- as is done in the technique.
+Back to the spreadsheet, I noticed that we had actually generated a multiple pivot-eliminate routines through iterations, until all coefficients (except the principal diagonal) were decomposed, and coefficients in the principal diagonal contained 1 each --- as is done in the technique.

 Matrices are now available in most modern computing software.
 Gaussian elimination, on the other hand, was perhaps from an era of logarithms and radians --- designed to simplify computational complexity when done by hand.
 So, I am not sure why we used this technique, in lieu of matrix functions in Excel or MathCAD available at our disposal.